imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-09-18-its-his-child-too-moms-let-go-of-control-to-get-the-husband-of-your-dreams.md

 >
 > "I can do it better myself"

-Try to encourage him, educate him why you do things, tell him how much he helps you.
+**Insead Try to encourage him, educate him why you do things, tell him how much he helps you.**

-##
+> "you were so helpful when you fed the baby"
+>
+> "thank you for changing her into her PJs"
+>
+> "I couldn't do this without your help"

-## It Chemically Makes Your Man Happier to Help
+## 3. Helping and Providing Chemically Makes Your Man Happier

 Most men really want to do right by the woman in there life and provide for their family.
-When a man can provide and support his family he releases **serotonin _(the happy making hormone)_** and his **cortisol** levels go down **_(cortisol is the chemical your body releases that causes anxiety and stress)_**.
+When a man can provide and support his family he releases **serotonin _(the happy making hormone)_** and his **cortisol** levels go down _**(cortisol is the chemical your body releases that causes anxiety and stress)**_.

 > When his cortisol is low, and serotonin is high, it makes for a GREAT Husband Chemical Cocktail!

 When a man can make a woman happy (or anyone happy for that matter) he is most definitely going to be an overall happier person.
 And less stressed equals a better father and husband. **Its actually that simple.**

-## Say thank you!
+## 3. Say thank you!

 Acknowledge and Verbalize the GOOD he does and all the ways he helps you.

-You want him to do more for you?
-Stop only telling him the bad and start praising him for the good.
+**You want him to do more for you?**

-I know, I know, there are definitely some men out there that really are horrible fathers and partners.
-Believe me I have had my fair share of those men.
+**Start praising him for the good.**

 Thank goodness for those super amazing Men that know how to show up for us and their children.
 We moms need to keep empowering them!
-I see too many woman saying "their husbands/partners cant do it" and "dont know how".
-The men in your life are completely capable of taking care of "THEIR CHILD".
-So woman, Please step back, relax, and let them!!!!
+Step back, relax, and let them take care of us.